As an Amazon Associate, I earn from qualifying purchases.

 Key Takeaways

-🔸 Top pick: the Function101 for real buttons, with the Apple Siri Remote as the clean OEM alternative.
+🔸 Top pick: the Function101 if you want real Apple TV buttons, with the Apple Siri Remote as the best OEM replacement.

-🔸 Also great: BroadLink RM4 Pro for app control, the SofaBaton U2 on a budget, and Sideclick to upgrade your Siri Remote.
+🔸 Also great: BroadLink RM4 Pro for app-first control, the SofaBaton U3 for budget LCD control, and Sideclick if you want to add buttons to the Siri Remote you already use.

 Apple TV Remote Comparison Table